 - Benefits and services

-- New rules for insurance companies
+- Rules for insurance companies

-- New routes for workers to obtain coverage
+- Routes to obtain coverage

 Benefits and Services

 Personal Responsibility.
 As of January 1, 2019, health insurance coverage is no longer mandatory at a federal level.
 However, some states do still require you to have coverage.
 Be sure to check with your state or tax preparer to find out if there is any fine for not having health insurance.

 Help for Those With Pre-Existing Conditions.
 As of January 1, 2014, insurance companies can’t refuse to sell coverage or renew policies to persons with pre-existing conditions.
 Furthermore, women, as well as anyone with a pre-existing condition, can no longer be charged higher premiums for their health insurance.
 Additional details can be found at www.healthcare.gov/coverage/pre-existing-conditions.

 Preventive care.
 Most new health plans sold on or after September 23, 2010, or those that renew after that date, must cover certain preventive health services, such as mammograms, flu shots, colonoscopies, and cholesterol checks, free of charge, without a co-pay, deductible or other cost sharing.
 Which other services are covered depends on the type of health care plan as well as factors such as your age.
 For a complete list of the covered services, visit www.healthcare.gov/what-are-my-preventive-care-benefits.